zilishen/documentation/content/nms/installation/vm-bare-metal/install-acm.md

 ### Add License

-A valid license is required in order to use the API Connectivity Manager.
+A valid license is required in order to use API Connectivity Manager.

 #### Download License